jgeewax/git-feature/README.markdown

 All the stupid crap that I type every time is gone!
 And a few of the weirder cases are on there.

+### WARNING

+This is my *personal* git workflow.
+It works for me.
+It might not work for you.
+I really like rebasing all the commits for a feature into one commit, though that's just my personal preference.

+This has *NOT yet* been thoroughly tested!
+I've done *some* testing for weird situations where rebasing throws errors and everything freaks out.
+If you find yourself stuck, *DON'T PANIC*. git-feature isn't doing anything magical.
+All it is is a bunch of git commands strung together in a particular order.

+If something goes wrong while integrating or finishing, a quick "reset and start over" would be...

+    $ git checkout features/your-feature-name
+    $ git rebase --abort

+and your feature branch should be back exactly where it was.

 ### Now onto the questions...

 #### How do I work on features?